 PhD Students:

-Dynamic deformation, shear banding and failure due to bullet impact on metals: In this project, the student will work on the state-of-the-experimental setups in the lab, to investigate the effect of bullet impact on the failure of metals, with a focus on the nucleation and growth of crack leading to complete fracture.
+Dynamic deformation, shear banding and failure due to impact on metals: In this project, the effect of projectile impact on metals will be studied with a focus on damage initiation and evolution, with a focus on the nucleation and growth of cracks leading to complete fracture.
 Both material constitutive and fracture models will be developed to study the physics of failure in single and multilayer systems.

 Mechanics of polymer thin films for battery and seminconductor applications: In this project, the student will work on the in situ mechanics of polymers, used in battery and seminconductor applications, mainly in the thin film form, to investigate the effect of molecular structure and its evolution on the deformation, phase and morphology changes, and fracture, subjected to thermo-mechanical loads.

-Internship: If you are an undergraduate student of Mecanical Engineering in a Mumbai based college and would like to pursue your BE/BTech project for 6 months at IITB, email me with you resume and areas of interest.
+Internship: If you are an undergraduate student of Mechanical Engineering studying in a Mumbai based college (or can take of your own accommodation in Mumbai), and would like to pursue your BE/BTech project for 6 months at IITB, email me with you resume and areas of interest.